Fennel and radish salad

 Names like quercitin, kaempferol and rutin that you may have heard of characterise fennel; and anethole that probably draws a blank.
 Google them if you're interested.

-My point is that to escape getting neoplasms it's not enough simply not to smoke and get enough fibre to stop constipation; and avoiding hormone-replacement therapy.
+My point is that to escape getting neoplasms it's not enough simply to avoid smoking and get enough fibre to stop constipation; and avoiding hormone-replacement therapy.

 We need to be enjoying these vital phytonutrients on a daily basis, and the only way to do that is to eat a widely varied-diet; one that might include a fennel and radish salad periodically.